mardiros/pyshop/README.rst

 Getting Started
 ---------------

-Pyshop is a private packaging repository for python.
+Pyshop is a private repository for python packages.

-The aim is to split private projects in distinct private package and keep a setup.py clean and working, by declaring all dependancies, exactly as public package from PyPI.
+The aim is to split private projects in distinct private packages and keep a setup.py clean and working, by declaring all dependancies, exactly as public packages on PyPI.

 Pyshop also mirror packages from PyPI safety (using ssl by checking certificate).